shugale12/students-performance-analysis/README.md

 ## Power BI Features

-The Power BI report offers an interactive view of student performance, using filters, visuals, and key metrics.
+The Power BI report offers an interactive view of student performance, using slicer, visuals, and key metrics.

 ### 🔷 Left side Section – KPI Cards